qeesung/gitaly/STYLE.md

 When adding new package dependencies to a source code file, keep all standard library packages in one contiguous import block, and all third party packages (which includes Gitaly packages) in another contiguous block.
-This way, the goimports tool will deterministically sort the packages which reduce the noise in reviews.
+This way, the goimports tool will deterministically sort the packages which reduces the noise in reviews.

 Example of **valid** usage: